Probe particles in odd active viscoelastic fluids: how activity and dissipation determine linear stability: Introduction

-In this work, we shed light on these three points by looking at the motion of a passive probe particle in an active odd viscoelastic fluid (see Fig.~\ref{fig:enter-label298}).
-First, we derive the material properties of such a fluid from Onsager's theory, and show that activity introduces interesting physics by breaking the Onsager-symmetry and thermodynamic inequalities that otherwise constrain the stress-strain relations.
+First, we derive the material properties of such fluid from Onsager's theory and show that activity introduces interesting physics by breaking the Onsager-symmetry and thermodynamic inequalities that otherwise constrain the stress-strain relations.
 We then unveil the conditions that grant the stability of the motion of the probe particle when it is embedded in an active fluid.
-After confirming that a probe in a passive system has a stable trajectory, i.e. its velocity decays at long times, we show that, within our linear approach, there exists an intermediate regime where the probe motion through an active systems is still stable.
+After confirming that a probe in a passive system has a stable trajectory, i.e. its velocity decays at long times, we show that, within our linear approach, there exists an intermediate regime where the probe motion through an active system is still stable.
 For larger activities, a probe that is subjected to an external force at an initial time becomes linearly unstable.
 We also focus on the signatures of oddity, which can be seen in the dynamics of the probe.
 We observe that odd viscoelastic terms promote long-lasting oscillations during the relaxation process after an instantaneous perturbation.
 These findings provide tools to assess the degree of oddity of a material by studying the motion of a probe inserted in it.\\